tanmaykm/FastCGI.jl/README.md

 FastCGI Specification: <http://www.mit.edu/~yandros/doc/specs/fcgi-spec.html>

 FastCGI.jl is a package that implements a Julia FastCGI client and server.
+Additionally, it allows Julia functions to be used to respond directly to requests, which can be significantly faster and more efficient.

 ## Examples:

-### Using the server:
+### Using the server

 ```
 julia> using FastCGI